peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ### CharacterReader
-    public CharacterReader(String str, int offset, int length) Initializes a new instance of the <see cref='T:PeterO.Text.CharacterReader'/> class.
+    public CharacterReader(String str, int offset, int length) Initializes a new instance of the <code>CharacterReader</code> class.

 **Parameters:**